zmanian/gaia/spec.md

-	Inflation                rational.Rat // current annual inflation rate DateLastCommissionReset  int64        // unix timestamp for last commission accounting reset FeePool                  coin.Coins   // fee pool for all the fee shares which have already been distributed AccumAdjustment          rational.Rat // Adjustment factor for calculating global fee accum }
+	Inflation                rational.Rat // current annual inflation rate DateLastCommissionReset  int64        // unix timestamp for last commission accounting reset FeePool                  coin.Coins   // fee pool for all the fee shares which have already been distributed ReservePool              coin.Coins   // pool of reserve taxes collected on all fees for governance use AccumAdjustment          rational.Rat // Adjustment factor for calculating global fee accum }
 ```